FACT SHEET #3

 NORTHEASTERN UNIVERSITY PROCEDURE FOR THE SAFE HANDLING AND USE AND MANAGEMENT OF SODIUM AZIDE

 Sodium Azide, NaN3, mol wt 65.02, CAS Number 26628-22-8, is a colorless, odorless, crystalline solid (salt-like) or solution.
+Synonyms and Trade Names include Azide, Azium, and Sodium salt of hydrazoic acid.
 It is soluble in water or liquid ammonia, slightly soluble in alcohols, and insoluble in ether.
 It is highly toxic and presents a severe explosion risk when shocked or heated.
-When heated from 275 to 330°C in dry air, the solid crystals decompose with the evolution of nitrogen gas, leaving a residue of sodium oxide.
-Sodium hydroxide then forms in moist air.
-Synonyms and Trade Names are Azide, Azium, and Sodium salt of hydrazoic acid.
+When it is heated from 275 to 330 degree Celsius in dry air, the solid crystals will violently decompose into nitrogen gas, leaving a residue of sodium oxide.
+Sodium hydroxide then forms due to the air’s moisture.

-Note that metal shelves and other metal items used to handle sodium azide (i.e., spatulas) can also result in the formation of heavy metal azides and thus should be avoided.
-Solutions of sodium azide do not pose the danger of shock-sensitivity associated with the solid form; however, the hydrazoic acid generated when the sodium azide is dissolved is extremely toxic.
-Therefore, the solution is should prepared inside a laboratory chemical hood.
-If not dissolved, solid sodium azide should be stored in a secured cabinet because of the shock hazardous.
+Note that metal shelves and other metal items (i.e., spatulas) can also result in the formation of heavy metal azides.
+Thus, these should be avoided.
+As mentioned, solutions of sodium azide do not pose the danger of explosions.
+However, the hydrazoic acid generated when the sodium azide is dissolved is extremely toxic.
+Therefore, the solution should always be prepared inside a laboratory chemical hood.
+If the sodium azide is in its solid form, it should be stored in a secured cabinet because of the nature of its hazard.

-Sodium azide and hydrazoic acid (HN3, which is formed from NaN3 in water) are known to produce hypotension (low blood pressure) in laboratory animals and humans, and to form strong complexes with hemoglobin, and consequently block oxygen transport in the blood.
+- Sodium azide and hydrazoic acid (HN3, which is formed from NaN3 in water) are known to causehypotension (low blood pressure) in animals and humans, and it forms strong complexes withhemoglobin, which ultimately blocks oxygen transport in the blood.

-Acute inhalation of HN3 vapor by humans results in lowered blood pressure, bronchitis, eye, nose, throat, and lung irritation, headache, weakness, and collapse.
-A skin designation has been assigned to the OSHA PEL due to the ability of NaN3 to readily penetrate intact skin, and any dermal exposure can significantly contribute to the overall exposure to sodium azide.
+- Acute inhalation of HN3 vapor by humans results in lowered blood pressure, bronchitis, eye, nose, throat, and lung irritation, headache, weakness, and collapse.
+A skin designation has beenassigned to the OSHA PEL due to the ability of NaN3 to readily penetrate skin, and any skinexposure can significantly contribute to the overall exposure to sodium azide.

-Target organs are eyes, skin, lungs, central nervous system, cardiovascular system and kidneys.
-Use appropriate ventilation (laboratory chemical hood) and personal protective equipment (such as gloves) to minimize potential exposure.
+- Target organs are eyes, skin, lungs, central nervous system, cardiovascular system and kidneys.
+Use appropriate ventilation (laboratory chemical hood) and personal protective equipment (such as double gloves) to minimize potential exposure.

 WORKPLACE EXPOSURE LIMITS

 The above exposure limits are for air levels only.
-When skin contact also occurs, you may be overexposed, even though air levels are less than the limits listed above.
+When skin contact also occurs, you may be overexposed, even when air levels are less than the limits listed above.